 Overall, this position is intended to be an extremely challenging experience for someone looking to be a highly effective direct services attorney.
 You need to have experience appearing in a courtroom but you do not need San Francisco Housing UD knowledge, as we will train you.
 You will report directly to our Senior Housing Attorney.

-- Work collaboratively with our Senior Housing Attorney, Staff Housing Attorney and Housing Client Advocate to cover all unlawful detainer representation of tenants required by Prop F for Open Door Legal eligible clients.
+- Work collaboratively with our Senior Housing Attorney, Staff Housing Attorney and Housing Client Advocate to cover all unlawful detainer representation of tenants required by Prop F for clients eligible for Open Door Legal's services.

-- Appear in San Francisco Housing Law court representing tenants at settlement conference and/or at motion hearings representing clients approximately 2-3 times a week.
+- Appear in San Francisco housing court representing tenants at settlement conferences and/or motion hearings approximately 2-3 times a week.

-- As necessary, represent clients at rent board hearings, SFHA administrative hearings, grievance hearings with subsidized housing providers, mediations with a conflict intervention service, and DFEH mediations to improve client's living conditions.
+- As necessary, represent clients at rent board hearings, SFHA administrative hearings, grievance hearings with subsidized housing providers, mediations with the Conflict Intervention Service, and DFEH mediations to improve clients' living conditions.

 - Draft emergency answer documents and motion pleadings for UD clients.